 How to use conditions in your prompt

-Supported syntax and tags
+Supported condition syntax

 Smartling supports Jinja2 syntax with the following tags: if/elif/else/endif.